 The potential mitigation sites were identified in coordination with the resource agencies.
 These sites are shown in Figure 1 and most represent reefs that were impacted by sedimentation during Hurricane Ike in 2008 and targeted for restoration efforts by TPWD.
-The selection basis is discussed in detail in the Mitigation Plan provided in Appendix P. At this stage of the SMART feasibility study process, the TSP has not gone through refinement or detailed analysis, and may change in the final size and list of measures that make up the TSP.
+The selection basis is discussed in detail in the Mitigation Plan provided in Appendix P. Currently, the HSC-ECIP has completed the Feasibility-Level Analysis milestone phase of the U.S. Army Corps of Engineers (USACE) Specific, Measurable, Attainable, Risk Informed, Timely (SMART) Civil Works planning process.
+Changes may still occur in the Preconstruction Engineering Design (PED) phase as to the final size and list of measures that make up the NED and/or LPP.
 The proposed method for mitigation, discussed later in this report, would involve beneficial use of dredged material to build the relief off the bay floor for capping with suitable cultch.
-Many factors that may affect the decision to select a particular site with respect to both dredging and the proposed method, such as final dredge material quantities, and construction sequence, will be analyzed in the next planning phase.
+Many factors that may affect the decision to select a particular site with respect to both dredging and the proposed method, such as final dredge material quantities, and construction sequence, would be analyzed in the next planning phase.
 More detailed design considerations for site selection such as foundation conditions and constraints may influence specific site(s) selected.
 Also, further coordination and input from the resource agencies on the desired part of the Bay to restore is planned, which would influence selection.
 These sites represent a range of average salinities that influence the quality of the habitat with respect to the OHSIM model as discussed later in the report.
-Therefore, the modeling at this study phase focused on the most and least optimal sites in terms of the quality indicated by the OHSIM model (shown as the HSI scores in Figure 1) and salinity associated with these sites.
+Therefore, the modeling at this study phase focused on the most optimal sites (Dollar and San Leon) in terms of the quality indicated by the OHSIM model (shown as the HSI scores in Figure 1) and salinity associated with these sites.